 The present-day in-situ stress system plays a crucial role when assessing the impact of faults and fractures on the reservoir.
 We evaluate in-situ stress by observing wellbore breakout and various types of induced fractures in borehole images (see Geomechanical Services).

 Characterizing fractured reservoirs, borehole images can help us to establish whether fractures and faults act as conduits, baffles or barriers to fluid flow.
-We can produce qualitative and quantitative analyses implemented in a fracture reservoir model by categorizing fracture planes according to parameters such as orientation, apparent aperture, fracture length, planarity, spacing, cross-cutting relationships to other fractures and bedding planes, etc. We calibrate to cores wherever possible to verify our analyses/interpretation.
+We can produce qualitative and quantitative analyses implemented in a fracture reservoir model by categorizing fracture planes according to parameters such as orientation, aperture, fracture length, planarity, spacing, cross-cutting relationships to other fractures and bedding planes, etc. This includes fracture density/intensity (P10, P21, P32) and fracture porosity as standard deliverables.
+We calibrate to cores wherever possible to verify our analyses/interpretation.

 If a client needs a time-sensitive interpretation of fractures based on borehole images (for example, for completion, testing or hydraulic fracturing purposes), we can normally deliver results within 24-48 hours.